NEON-XZR/testing-repo/readme.md

 ---

 > [!CAUTION]
-> **You can use Our code for free for personal use.
-Further information is on the [License](https://github.com/zuoranartemwing/MindustryExpansion/blob/main/LICENSE.md)**
+> Mod is still work in progress, expect unbalanced and unfinished content being released.

 > [!NOTE]
 > Now support english, Translation not yet accepted.
-> <br>Mod is still work in progress, expect unbalanced and unfinished content being released.
+> <br>**All terms of distribution is based on the [License](https://github.com/zuoranartemwing/MindustryExpansion/blob/main/LICENSE.md) and mindustry modding rules.**